kevinhamood/kevinhamood/README.md

 <h3 align="center">Hi 👋</h3>
 <p>
-My name is Mohammad Sweiti, a Software developer with 3+ years of practical knowledge in developing such applications.
+My name is Mohammad Sweiti, a Software developer with 3+ years of practical experience in developing such applications.
 I use React Native, React.js, HTML, and CSS for front-end and Node.js, PHP, and Spring Boot for back-end.
 Throughout my educational career and as a side hustle, I developed numerous full-stack applications, as well as scalable RESTful APIs, enhancing my knowledge implementation and improving my skill utilization significantly.
 These projects were well-documented, showcasing my efficiency in analyzing business requirements as well as providing such outstanding results.</p>